JustSereja/morethan-log-astro/README.md

 This sequence:
 - Brings in the latest template logic, layouts, scripts, and assets.
 - Leaves `src/content/**` untouched, so your posts and pages stay intact.
-- Restores your own `src/config/site.ts` and `src/config/locales.ts`, keeping personal branding, locale metadata, social links, and other secrets.
+- Restores your own `src/config/site.ts` and `src/config/locales.ts`, keeping personal branding, locale metadata, contact links, and other secrets.

 Review `git status`, commit the updated files, and (optionally) create a tag for the new version of your site.